 Often around 10′ in length, this Longboard has a wide, full nose and a single-fin.

-The popularity of Groveler surfboards has increased considerably over the last decade or so, but it has been argued that the invention of this board goes back over half a century.
+The popularity of Groveler surfboards has increased considerably over the last decade or so, but it has been argued that the invention of this surfboard goes back over half a century.

-These fat boards are great for getting up to speed and are suited to smaller waves.
+These fat surfboard are great for getting up to speed and are suited to smaller waves.

 They are also very lightweight and easy to carry.

-A large, thick, and buoyant board that can be as long as 12′ and is designed for very small waves, as well as flat-water sports.
+A SUP made for surfing is a large, thick, and buoyant surfboard that can be as long as 12′ and is designed for very small waves, as well as flat-water sports.